turbulent0/knowledge_base/.swm/knowledge_base.vdosg.sw.md

   <b>Singleton </b> </font> -

  is a creational design pattern that ensures a class has only one instance and provides a global point of access to it.
 It restricts the instantiation of a class to a single object, allowing that object to be shared across the application.

+1. Logging Module (`logging`): The standard Python logging module, `logging`, can be considered a singleton for logging purposes.
+You can configure it globally and access it from any part of the application.
+2. Database Connections: Some database libraries like `SQLAlchemy` can handle connections in a singleton-like manner to ensure that only one database connection is used throughout the application.
+3. Caching Libraries: Some caching libraries like `cachetools` may use singleton-like behavior to ensure there's only one cache instance used across the application.

 Key characteristics of a singleton include: